Novafrost546/CSE123_SpamClassifier/README.md

 # Spam Classifier
+A Project for my cse 123(java intro 3).
 A machine learning classifier that uses decision trees to classify emails and text documents as spam or ham (legitimate).
 Built in Java as a comprehensive implementation of binary tree data structures and recursive algorithms.

 ## Overview